robrich/gulp-ignore/README.md

     .pipe(gulp.dest('./dist/'));
 });
 ```
-Only uglify the content if the condition is true, but send all the files to the dist folder
+Only uglify the content if the condition is true, but send all the files to the dist folder.

 API